EndPointCorp/end-point-blog/2009/08/20/text-sequences.html.md

 (1 row)
 ```

-So let's set up our test table.
+So let’s set up our test table.
 Since Postgres can use many things column DEFAULTS, including user-defined functions, this is pretty straightforward:

 ```sql
 DROP TABLE IF EXISTS seq_test;